Noel-Levitz Student Satisfaction Inventory (SSI)

 The main part of the Noel-Levitz Student Satisfaction Inventory consists of 45 items where the respondent rates both the importance of the item (ranging from “1 – Not important at all” to “7 – Very important”) and their level of satisfaction with the item (ranging from “1 – Not satisfied at all” to “7 – Very satisfied”).
 To see a sample of the Noel-Levitz SSI, click here).
 For descriptions of the nine SSI scales, click here.

-The survey was completed during the Spring 2013 semester by 765 Nicholls students and 4,870 students at all nine University of Louisiana (UL) System institutions combined.
-In addition, the survey was completed by 28,723 students at four-year public institutions across the United States within the past year.
-Results from all three respondents groups will be discussed below.
+The survey was completed during the Spring 2015 semester by 606 Nicholls students, with results compared to 24,877 students at four-year public universities across the U.S. that completed the survey within the past three academic year.
+Results from both groups will be discussed below:

 SSI “low satisfaction” items:

-On six items, Nicholls respondents reported significantly lower scores (at the .001 level) than both UL system and national respondents.
-Click here to see a graph showing the percent of Nicholls and UL system students that were “satisfied” or “very satisfied” on those items.
-(Note: Percentage distributions are not available for national respondents on these items.)
+On three items, Nicholls respondents reported significantly lower scores (at the .05 level) than national respondents.
+Click here to see a graph showing the percent of Nicholls and national students that were “satisfied” or “very satisfied” on those items.

 SSI “high satisfaction” items:

-On five items, Nicholls respondents reported significantly higher scores (at the .05 level) than national respondents.
-Click here to see a graph showing mean scores on these items for Nicholls, UL system, and national respondents.
+On nine items, Nicholls respondents reported significantly higher scores (at the .001 level) than national respondents.
+Click here to see a graph showing mean scores on these items for Nicholls, and national respondents.

 SSI enrolling importance items:

 The SSI also includes eight items asking respondents to rate the importance of various factors (e.g., cost, academic reputation, campus visits, etc.) on their decision to attend their current institution.
-For mean scores on these items for Nicholls, UL system, and national respondents, click here.
-To see the percentage of Nicholls and UL system students responding “important” or “very important”, click here.
+To see the percentage of Nicholls and UL system students responding “important” or “very important” on these factors, click here.